AI Infrastructure

 What Exactly Is OpenShell?

-OpenShell is NVIDIA’s security runtime for AI agents — a policy enforcement engine that sits between your OpenClaw agent and the operating system, intercepting every file read, network call, and shell command before it executes.
-It’s the component inside NemoClaw that turns a free-roaming AI agent into a governed, auditable tool.
-If you’ve ever configured SELinux or AppArmor, you’ll recognize the philosophy.
-The difference: OpenShell’s policies are written in YAML and designed specifically for AI agent behavior patterns.
+Answer capsule.
+OpenShell is NVIDIA’s security runtime for AI agents — a policy enforcement engine that sits between your OpenClaw agent and the operating system, intercepting every file read, network call, shell command, and output token generation before it executes.
+It’s the component inside NemoClaw (NVIDIA’s enterprise reference architecture for OpenClaw) that turns a free-roaming AI agent into a governed, auditable tool.
+If you’ve ever configured SELinux or AppArmor, you’ll recognize the philosophy — the difference is that OpenShell’s policies are written in declarative YAML and designed specifically for AI agent behavior patterns rather than generic process isolation.
+It operates at the application layer, understands the semantic difference between an agent reading a board deck and an agent trying to exfiltrate credentials, and addresses 8 of the 10 OWASP Top 10 risks for LLM Applications.

 According to NVIDIA’s GTC 2026 keynote materials, OpenShell addresses 8 of the 10 OWASP Top 10 for Large Language Model Applications.
 That’s not marketing — I’ve mapped the controls myself, and the coverage is real.
-OWASP published their LLM-specific risk framework in collaboration with security researchers from Google DeepMind, Microsoft, and Meta.
-Having a single runtime cover 80% of those risks is a significant shift from the patchwork approach most teams are stitching together today.
+OWASP published their LLM-specific risk framework in collaboration with security researchers from Google DeepMind, Microsoft, and Meta, and it’s become the de facto standard for evaluating AI agent security.
+Having a single runtime cover 80% of those risks is a meaningful shift from the patchwork approach most teams are stitching together today with custom iptables rules, ad-hoc auditing scripts, and handwritten permission checks scattered across their deployment.

-Every OpenShell deployment starts with a policy file.
-It’s a YAML document that defines exactly what the agent is allowed to do — and everything not explicitly allowed is denied by default.
-This deny-by-default posture is critical.
-Most security failures in AI deployments happen because permissions are too broad, not because someone forgot a specific rule.
+Answer capsule.
+Every OpenShell deployment starts with a policy file — a YAML document that defines exactly what the agent is allowed to do across four domains: file access, network connections, command execution, and resource consumption.
+Everything not explicitly allowed is denied by default.
+This deny-by-default posture is critical because most security failures in AI deployments happen because permissions were too broad, not because someone forgot a specific rule.
+The policies are human-readable (your compliance team can review them), machine-enforceable (the runtime evaluates every action before it executes), and version-controllable (checked into Git, diffed on updates, auditable over time) — which matches exactly what NIST’s AI Risk Management Framework requires for governance.

 # openshell-policy.yaml